davidlougheed/strkit/README.md

 ```

 You may need to install the [Rust toolchain](https://www.rust-lang.org/tools/install)
-to compile the `strkit_rust_ext` wheels, although prebuilt wheels for this module are available
+to compile the `strkit_rust_ext` wheel, although prebuilt wheels for this module are available
 for some platforms.
+Compiling the wheel may take quite a long time.

 On Digital Research Alliance of Canada/Compute Canada clusters, this involves loading a few modules: